 Your new building may let you benefit from energy efficiency savings so enquire about a certificate with the property manager if you’re a tenant or conduct an audit if you’re the owner.

 In some situations, your tenancy may stipulate that you pay your energy bills directly to your landlord who will then pay the supplier.
 You’ll need to talk to your landlord if you wish to change energy suppliers or deal, although this may not always be possible.

 Even if your landlord pays the supplier, you will still be responsible for making sure your energy accounts stay in balance.
 Check the terms of your tenancy agreement thoroughly so you’re aware of how your energy bills are managed.

 Moving business premises is the prime time to see what energy deals are on offer and change to a great new agreement or supplier.

 To do this, contact suppliers individually to request bespoke quotes.
 Dual energy contracts aren’t available for business customers so you’ll have to do this for both your electricity and gas supplies.
 Negotiate to get the best deals and compare the unit cost and the standing charge as well as the service you’ll receive.

-Call MoneySuperMarket today on 0800 088 6986 to hear more about how we can save your business money by switching your energy deals.
+Call Bionic today on 0800 088 6986 to hear more about how the tech-enabled business energy can save your business money by switching your energy deals.